 Have you been looking for an easy crochet shawl pattern?
 This shawl featuring the granny stitch may be it!
+Read on down to find the free pattern to get started today.

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.